Running¶

 Note

-Changes to either of the pygeoapi or OpenAPI configurations requires a server restart (configurations are loaded once at server startup for performance).
+• Changes to the configuration files of pygeoapi or OpenAPI requires a server restart (configurations are loaded once at server startup for performance).

 Web Server Gateway Interface (WSGI) is a standard for how web servers communicate with Python applications.
 By having a WSGI server, HTTP requests are processed into threads/processes for better performance.
 Flask is a WSGI implementation which pygeoapi utilizes to communicate with the core API.